olabiyi/non-model_RNA_Seq/non_model_RNA_Seq.rst

         * alveolata_stramenophiles_ensembl.tar.gz

 #. **Run the one time environment configuration file** `configure.sh`.
-To configure your environment, download configure.sh, pass the required arguements i.e the path to your rRNA sequences and your choice BUSCO dataset from the list above to the -r and -b options of the script, respectively.
+To configure your environment, download ``configure.sh``, pass the required arguements i.e. the path to your rRNA sequences and your choice BUSCO dataset from the list above to the -r and -b options of the script, respectively.
 Please see the code examples below.

     ..
 Attention::Please note that the configuration process can take almost a day to complete and therefore, we will use the “&” at the end of the command to run the process in the background.
 In order to know what configure.sh is doing, we will write its output to the file ``configure.log``.
 You can use ``$ tail -f configure.log`` to check the current status of the program.